 30 July 2011: The menu offers eight different salad options including larb (the national dish of Laos) and papaya salad.
 The papaya salad is as beautiful to behold as it is a joy to eat.
 A bed of lettuce is browned with julienned papaya and carrots, minced peanuts, cilantro and purple cabbage flanked by tomatoes.
 Ordered at medium piquancy, there was no discernible hint of heat (at least to fire-eaters like Larry and me) on an otherwise very tasty, very fresh papaya salad.
 Papaya salad is one of the most fresh and vibrant dishes on a Thai menu.
 Even if newcomers don’t like anything else about Thai food, they’ll probably enjoy papaya salad.

 30 July 2011:My server looked at me as if I had a death wish when I requested green curry at a “Thai hot” level, prompting me to question my own sanity.
 I shouldn’t have.
 The heat level was innocuous–maybe a third as piquant as the incendiary heat generated at Thai Cuisine.
 That’s too bad because a little heat would have elevated the flavor profile of a pretty good green curry.
 Even my Chicago born-and-bred better half thought the heat level to have been strictly “gringo.”
 Stricken by a desire to experiment, I asked for the curry to be prepared with the soy pepper steak which will never be mistaken for the real thing, but shouldn’t be discounted either.

-Our mangoes with sticky rice dessert was a bit of a let-down, too.
+30 July 2011: Our mangoes with sticky rice dessert was a bit of a let-down.
 Though the mangoes were in-season, fresh and juicy and the sticky rice was perfectly prepared, this simple but elegant dessert favorite lacked coconut milk, the ingredient which coalesces all flavors in this dish.

 So, what’s in a name?
 In the name Thai Vegan, there’s the promise of very good and very healthy Thai food prepared before your eyes in a very attractive milieu.